joelmoxley/founder-playbook/IV. Team + Execution/04 - Ops - Office/01 - Content - Coworking Spaces/md/10 - WeWork.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || WeWork is global network of co-working spacing with a dynamic environment.
+WeWork is global network of co-working spacing with a dynamic environment.

 Credit: [WeWork](https://www.wework.com/)